Employer assisted student loan repayment benefits for veterinarians

-Before considering an employee student debt-relief benefit, making additional monthly payments or pulling the trigger on a lower interest rate private refinance of your federal student loans, make sure you go through these steps:
+Before considering an employee student debt-relief benefit, making additional monthly payments towards your student loans, or pulling the trigger on a lower interest rate private refinance of your federal student debt, make sure you go through these steps:

-- Determine your loan repayment eligibility using the VIN Foundation My Student Loans tool
+- Determine your IDR plan eligibility using the VIN Foundation My Student Loans tool

 - Run loan simulations at the VIN Foundation Student Loan Repayment Simulator